sdziallas/comp55/docs/labs/67-Sequence.md

 The Obj can be the same object, which would just create something that would point to itself.
 Also,
-messages from actors to classes can be english, but I will expect to you to use the proper method name calls when making calls between participants.
+messages from actors to classes can be in English, but I expect you to use the proper names when making calls between participants.

-In fact,
-most of the time when we are establishing these connections between participants (aka classes), we should make the following assumptions in such a model.
+Most of the time when we are establishing these connections between participants (aka classes), we should make the following assumptions in such a model.

 ```plantuml